jchandleroneal/NLP-NewsArticle_Categorization/.ipynb_checkpoints/README-checkpoint.md

 ```
-├──data/zippedData                     <- The tables used for this project
+├──data                                <- The tables used for this project
 ├──images                              <- The images used
 ├──src                                 <- The table links used
-├──.gitignore
 ├──README.md                           <- The README for project summary
-├──final_project.ipynb                <- Narrative documentation of analysis in Jupyter
+├── notebooks
+│   ├──exploratory
-├──notebook                          <- The Location of the processing notebooks
+│   └── final_notebook.ipynb           <- The Location of the processing notebooks
-└── presentation_Analysis.pdf           <- PDF version of project presentation
+├── project_4_presentation.pdf         <- PDF version of project presentation
+│
+├── notebooks
+│   ├──exploratory
+│   └──notebook_nlp.pdf.ipynb
+└── images                             <- All photos used for README.md
+    └──...
 ```

 ---